-The site-specific By-law for the subject property required a Provision to this effect.
+It has been our experience that site-specific applications, such as at the subject property, often require a Provision to this effect within the implementing instrument.
 Thus, the imposition of such a standard within the CZBL would allow for the simplification of interpretation through future redevelopment proposals.